luongphambao/mlops-diabetes-prediction/README.md

 # diabetes_prediction_mlops

-Final Project for MLE1 course.
-In this project, I learned how to use the most popular MLOps tool to build a pipeline for model serving and a CI/CD .Techstack I used in this project:
+This is Final Project for MLE1 course.
+In this project,I gained experience in using a widely-used MLOps tool to create a model serving pipeline and implement a CI/CD process.
+This project demonstrates the application of MLOps principles and provides a foundational solution for addressing machine learning challenges.Techstack I used in this project:
 -  **MLFlow**: Model registry, artifact store

 -  **FastAPI**: model serving